 The Relationship Between Lawsuit Loans And Insurance Companies

-As a Pre-Settlement Funding company, we try to be as transparent as possible with our clients as to how the Lawsuit Loan business works.
-That said, in order to really know how much help deltasettlementfunding.com can provide Plaintiffs, they must understand the relationship of Lawsuit Loans and Insurance Companies.
-The way Legal Funding Companies and Insurance Companies work with each other is sometimes beneficial, and sometimes detrimental to a lawsuit.
+As a Pre-Settlement Funding company, we try to be as transparent as possible with our clients regarding how the Lawsuit Loan business works.
+That said, in order to really know how much help DeltaSettlementFunding.com can provide to Plaintiffs, they must understand the relationship of Lawsuit Loans and Insurance Companies.
+The way Legal Funding Companies and Insurance Companies work together can be beneficial in some but detrimental in other cases.

-There are times when an Insurance Company can be your best friend when applying for Lawsuit Loans at a pre-settlement funding institution; and there are also times when Insurance Companies will seem like an immovable force getting in between you and a successful judgement.
-If a plaintiff is well aware of the situations in which an Insurance Company is there to help, and the situations in which an Insurance Company is trying to impede their progress, it can make up all the difference between a victory and a defeat in the court of law.
-With that in mind, the ability to get a lawsuit loan can also help a plaintiff find victory in with their lawsuit as well.
+There are times when an insurance company can be your best friend when applying for a lawsuit loan at a pre-settlement funding institution; and there are also times when insurance companies will seem like an immovable force getting in between you and a successful judgment.
+It is important to recognize the situations in which an insurance company may help or hinder your lawsuit.
+A lawsuit loan can also help you increase the chances of winning a lawsuit.

 Will A Lawsuit Loan Affect My Insurance?

 The short answer is “No” – getting a lawsuit loan from a pre-settlement funding company will not affect your insurance in any way.
-While the cause for needing a lawsuit loan may alter your annual insurance payments (if you were in a vehicular accident for instance), the actually loan itself will have no affect.
+While the cause for needing a lawsuit loan may alter your annual insurance payments (if you were in a vehicular accident for instance), the actual loan itself will have no effect.

-Lawsuit Loans are a litigation financing tool that are entirely self contained.
+Lawsuit Loans are a litigation financing tool that are entirely self-contained.
 Settlement Funding Companies do not deal directly with your insurance company or your bank (except to deposit your loan).
-They are a completely self-regulated financial investment tool that is more or less completely self contained.
+They are a completely self-regulated financial investment tool.
 The only parties who are required to be involved when applying for a lawsuit loan are The Plaintiff, The Solicitor, and The Lawsuit Loan Company.
-None of the plaintiffs insurance policies will be affected by their decision to apply for a lawsuit loan..
+None of the plaintiffs’ insurance policies will be affected by their decision to apply for a lawsuit loan.

 Is Insurance Needed For A Lawsuit Loan